Let’s start with the basics of each varietal so you can finally pick a side in the battle: Cabernet Sauvignon versus Merlot.

-Get access to this extraordinary 2013 Cabernet Sauvignon Reserve Wine by downloading Keenan Winery’s Wine Notes Guide Here:
+Learn more about this extraordinary 2013 Cabernet Sauvignon Reserve Wine from Keenan Winery’s Wine Notes Guide.

-Cabernet Sauvignon is a quite complex wine, and is often served with foods that are high in fat and savory “umami” flavors.
-It’s common to pair Cabernet Sauvignon with red meat such as burgers and steaks, or hearty grilled mushrooms such as portobellos.
+Cabernet Sauvignon is quite a complex wine that’s often served with highly-fatty foods rich in savory “umami” flavors.
+It’s often paired with red meat such as burgers and steaks, or hearty grilled mushrooms such as portobellos.

 Characteristics of Merlot

 While Merlot has traditionally been considered a bit of an “underdog” , its long tally of positive attributes makes it a delicious and affordable choice for any dinner party or special occasion.